You are here

 - Family check-ins and dialogue

-To ensure students have multiple opportunities to demonstrate their skills, plan opportunities for students to express and represent what they know and can do in a variety of ways, and plan opportunities to engage with students in secure ways.
+To ensure students have multiple opportunities to demonstrate their skills, teachers plan opportunities for students to express and represent what they know and can do in a variety of ways.

 Impacts of remote learning models